borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Bitcoin **protocol** is simply the first functional implementation of this concept (courtesy of Cypherpunks).
 Noninflationary sound money that is internet native, digital, neutral (agnostic to politics) as bottom up emergent phenomena.
 Also being fully permissionless, censorship resistant and trustless, since people trust is often breached by large organisations (countries, big banks, mega corps).
+As an Opt-In system it represents peaceful resistance from currency debasement.
 It was designed and programmed to have the best characteristics of Money:
 ***&nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform***
 Fixes bad features of gold regarding difficult and expensive authenticity (hard to verify), division and portability (transport) because of which shiny yellow metal was centralised.